tq-bit/qache/readme.md

 <p align="right">(<a href="#top">back to top</a>)</p>

 <!-- ROADMAP -->
 ## Roadmap

 - [x] Release v0.1.0
 - [ ] Add a 'strict' mode in which types of entries are validated
+- [ ] Make it possible to create a manual validation schema
 - [ ] Improve logging messages for when validation fails

 <p align="right">(<a href="#top">back to top</a>)</p>